 How can parents help an only child overcome shyness around other kids?

 It’s common for children to be shy in new situations or surroundings.
 You can help by explaining to your child that you sometimes feel shy or bashful and telling him what you do to try to overcome those feelings.
-When meeting others, be friendly so that you model outgoing behaviour.
+When meeting others, be friendly so that you model outgoing behavior.
 When your child seems shy or afraid, show empathy but avoid labeling him “shy.”